 You will be dividing your valuable training time by three.

-Our in-house Instructor Trainers, Tony or Paul will offer a personal 1-1 service throughout the course and will be with you every step of the way from your first assessment drive right through to the day when you qualify.
+Our in-house Instructor Trainers will offer a personal 1-1 service throughout the course and will be with you every step of the way from your first assessment drive right through to the day when you qualify.

 You will receive help and assistance at every step of the qualifying process and we will remain on hand with career guidance, business advice and personal development once you have become a fully Qualified driving instructor.

-Our ADI training Courses are part time and follow a highly successful training structure.
+Our ADI training Courses can be tailored to YOU and follows a highly successful training structure.
 There is plenty of flexibility built in so that training can be arranged around your current commitments, this way you can work at your own pace.

-Driving instructor training is most effective when carried out at regular intervals for short periods of time (2 -4 hours).
+Driving instructor training is most effective when carried out at regular intervals, we can provide sessions from 2-4 hours to 2 x full weeks of “intensive type” training.
 This keeps you in frequent contact with your personal trainer, constantly motivated and allows adequate time for your home study between training sessions.

-Those of you who join our Instructor Training program will be working on a one to one basis with either Tony Sumner or Paul Tilling
+Those of you who join our Instructor Training program will be working on a one to one basis with one of our trained Instructor Trainers

-Both are Trained Instructor Trainers with decades of experience.
+They are all instructor Trainers with decades of experience.

 Your career and future development is of equal importance to us as it is to you and for that reason all your sessions will be with our experienced trainers on a one to one basis.